Homes Demolished in Israel and Palestine

 – Peter Hansen, Commissioner General of UNRWA

-Statistics Source: The Israeli Committee Against Home Demolitions estimates that over 28,000 houses have been demolished in the West Bank, East Jerusalem and Gaza since 1967 (as of March 2012).
+Statistics Source: The Israeli Committee Against Home Demolitions estimates that over 48,488 structures have been demolished in the West Bank, East Jerusalem and Gaza since 1967.
 According to ICAHD:

 In addition to the homes demolished by Israel, thousands of Palestinian homes have been destroyed or significantly damaged by Israeli bombing and shelling.
 The UN Office for the Coordination of Humanitarian Affairs reports that during Israel's Operation 'Cast Lead' assault on Gaza from Decemeber 27, 2008 to January 18, 2009,